 For a spouse and children, the disability extension may be further extended to 36 months if another qualifying event (death, divorce, enrollment in Medicare, or loss of dependent status) occurs during the 29-month period.
-See the following discussion under Events for more information about this.
+See the following discussion under Extensions of COBRA for Second Qualifying Events for more information about this.